 Pillow huggers often enjoy this posture because the cushion helps to prop their bodies up.
 This position could offer great comfort for those who struggle with achy joints or weak bones, as the pillow can provide additional pressure relief.

-Proper Pillow Position for Side Sleepers
+Best Pillow Position for Side Sleepers

 Where you place your pillow can help make side sleeping more comfortable, especially if you’re new to it.
 The following are examples of where you can put your pillow when you sleep.
 We encourage you to try each one out to see what feels best.

-Pillow Under the Head
+Under the Head

 Side sleepers need a bit more support than back or stomach sleepers because of the pressure this position puts on their neck and head.
 With a higher, loftier cushion, your neck and head should be better supported, allowing for better spinal alignment and preventing the head from dipping too low.
 Ideally, you’ll want your spine to lie as straight as possible.

-Pillow Under the Neck
+Under the Neck

 A double contour pillow is an excellent way to ensure your head and neck are both adequately supported in the side position.
 These cushions slope subtly up around your neck, lifting for a gentle cradle.
 Supporting the neck is important for people living with arthritis or scoliosis.

-Pillow Between the Knees
+Between the Knees

 Placing a pillow between your legs is a fantastic way to give your body the alignment it needs to sleep in a healthy posture.
-However, some individuals find fluffy pillows too thick for comfort, and often a thinner cushion is more comfortable.
+However, some people find fluffy pillows too thick for comfort, and often a thinner cushion is more comfortable.

-Pillow Behind the Back
+Behind the Back

-Tucking a pillow behind the back while side-sleeping is an excellent way for back or stomach sleepers to train their bodies to sleep on their sides.
+Tucking a pillow behind the back while side sleeping is an excellent way for back or stomach sleepers to train their bodies to sleep on their sides.
 When you’re not used to sleeping a certain way, forcing yourself into the habit can be challenging.
 The cushion should provide additional guidance during the night to prevent you from rolling over onto your back.

-Is there a better mattress for side sleepers?
+What’s the best mattress for side sleepers?

-We recommend that side sleepers find a medium-firm mattress for two reasons: A firm mattress may not allow proper pressure relief for the shoulder and hip problem areas.
+We recommend that side sleepers find a medium to medium-firm mattress for two reasons: A firm mattress may not allow proper pressure relief for the shoulder and hip problem areas.
 The hips and shoulders may not sink in enough to keep the spine straight, leading to all sorts of discomfort.
 Two, a mattress that is too soft may not provide the proper support for those same problem areas, and too much sinkage can cause the same problems as a mattress that is too firm.

 Generally speaking, those who sleep laterally prefer a softer mattress than people who rest on their back or stomach, so keep that in mind when shopping.